If you’re reading this, chances are you’ve recently got engaged. So first things first:

 · The formal description is a legal ceremony where two people make life commitments to each other in front of witnesses.
 You’ll receive a formal certificate of marriage too;

-· In reality, it’s an organised event (typically a day, a night and many hangovers) involving an agreed number of guests following a process defined by tradition, religion and law;
+· In reality, it’s an organised event (typically a day, a night and many hangovers) involving an agreed number of guests containing elements defined by tradition, religion and law;

 · Most couple’s ambition is to hold a fab party that you can design to reflect things you as a couple.